 Know Your "Competitors"

-Well, you’re not really competing with the other nonprofits.
-Not in the same way as for-profit companies are competing for consumers, at least.
+Well, you’re not really competing with the other nonprofits in the same way that for-profit companies are competing for consumers, at least.

 However, your nonprofit may be doing similar work as other organizations.
 That is absolutely fine!